sid2017/MBW-scraper/README.md

 ### 1. Overview
-Collecting data from the [Melanchthon Briefwechsel database](https://melanchthon.hadw-bw.de/index.html) via basic web scraping and saving desired output to .csv for further processing.
+This script collects data from the [Melanchthon Briefwechsel database](https://melanchthon.hadw-bw.de/index.html) via basic web scraping and saves the desired output to .csv for further processing (e.g. network analysis with Gephi).

 ### 2. Functionality
 Data to scrape: